briansegura15/theDollarToPesoToday/README.md

 ## Optimizations

-Would enjoy going back and implementing the option to not only acquire the transfer rates from USD -> COP but vice versa.
+Would enjoy going back and implementing the option to not only acquire the transfer rates from USD -> COP but vice versa as well as making the app fully responsive and mobile friendly.

 ## Lessons Learned: